Sam-Sims/kractor/README.md

 `-t, --taxid`

 This option will specify the taxon ID for reads you want to extract.

+Multiple taxids can be specified:
+`-t 1 2 10`.

+Each taxid will adhere to `--exclude` `--parents` and `--children`

 ### Optional: